SkyRats/Workshops-2024/workshop-gazebo/README.md

 ## Directory Organization

 Gazebo organizes its files into directories such as `launch`, `models`, and `worlds`.
 These directories play crucial roles in managing simulation environments and customizations.
+All of these directories are in our simulation submodule `sky_sim`.

 ### Launch Directory